 - Cut avocados into chunks.

-- Put lettuce on plate and add the lump Jonah crab, steamed chilled asparagus (plan your time to make sure you cook this and chill it ahead), tomatoes, croutons, and avocado.
+- Put lettuce on plate and add the lump Jonah crab, steamed & chilled asparagus, tomatoes, homemade croutons (if using), and avocado.
 Then drizzle the basil vinaigrette on the salad.

 Leave a Comment